jim-schwoebel/allie/features/readme.md

 ## Standard feature dictionary (.JSON)

-This is the stanard feature array to accomodate all types of samples (audio, text, image, video, or CSV samples):
+This is the standard feature array to accomodate all types of samples (audio, text, image, video, or CSV samples):

 ```python3
 def make_features(sampletype):